nassorc/glance-table-topic/README.md

-# Table Topic
+# Glance - Table Topic
 ---
-A JavaSript/express web application for practice speaking using the table topic exercise
+A JavaSript/express web application designed to help you practice speaking using the table topic speaking exercise.
+This web app is built using Node.js, epxress, and uses a MongoDB database to store user data.

 # Setup
 ---